SlothFriend/CarND-Term1-P5/README.md

 ### Extracting Features

 To identify vehicles in an image, we need an idea of what exactly we are looking for - we need a vehicle "signature."
-This signature must ultimately come from the pixel values themselves, because that's all the information we have to deal with.
+This signature must ultimately come from the pixel values themselves, because that's all the information we have.
 To create the vehicle signature, I extracted three different feature-sets:

 1. Spatial Features
 2. Color Histogram Features